ReverendUnk/FF12-IZJS-Job-and-Party-Randomizer/README.md

 Randomly chooses 3 party members and jobs for all 6 characters for the IZJS version of FFXII

 Current known bugs:
-- 'Try again' button doesn't work properly in Firefox and IE
+- 'Try again' button doesn't work properly in Internet Explorer

+v.2.2
+- Workaround found that should allow the 'Try again' button to function in Firefox
+-
 v.2.1
 - document no longer requires initial button press for first run
 - minor punctuation change